rcc-uchicago/user-guide/docs/midway23/midway_connecting.md

 Passcode or option (1-3):
 ```
+??? note
+    SSH key-based authentication is no longer supported.
+The SSH password-based authentication is currently the only supported method for authentication.

-Choose from the available two-factor authentication options and finish the authentication process.
+Step 4: Choose from the available two-factor authentication options and finish the authentication process.

 ### X11 Forwarding